zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

 10. Now let's see what aggregated information we already have available on each of these races.

-   Add the RACES dataset by clicking on the + icon, then choose Add Data set.
+   Add the `RACES` dataset by clicking on the + icon, then choose Add Data set.

 	 ![Banner](images/add-dataset2.png)

-   Click on the RACES dataset and click "Add to Project".
+   Click on the `RACES` dataset and click "Add to Project".

 	 ![Banner](images/select-races.png)

-11. Create a table to show all of the information that's readily available on the level of RACES.
+11. Create a table to show all of the information that's readily available on the level of `RACES`.

    ![Banner](images/create-table.png)